volks73/panser/README.md

 $
 ```

-Similarly, convert JSON from a file to Msgpack and output to STDOUT.
-If no file is specified, then input data is read continuously from STDIN.
+Similarly, convert JSON from a file to Msgpack and output to stdout.
+If no file is specified, then input data is read continuously from stdin.
 The file extension is used to determine the input data format unless the `-f,--from` option is explicitly used.

 ```bash
 $ panser file.json | xxd -i